Mei Ju-ao: Education

 Mei was born in Nanchang, in eastern China's Jiangxi province.
 At the age of 12, Ju-ao was admitted into a school on the site of what is now Tsinghua University, moving from Nanchang to Beijing in pursuit of a good education.
 After graduating, he received financial assistance to study at Stanford University in California, graduating with a bachelor's degree in liberal arts in 1926.

 While there, he was elected a member of Phi Beta Kappa Society.
 Mei later received a doctorate in law (J.D.) from the University of Chicago in 1928.
 After spending a year traveling around Europe, Mei returned to China in 1929.

 Career

 He served as professor of law at Nankai University and Fudan University, as a legal adviser to the Ministry of the Interior of the Nationalist Government, and as a member of the Legislative Yuan.

 Tokyo Trials

 During the period of 1946–48, Mei was the Chinese judicial delegate to the International Military Tribunal for the Far East.
 He participated in the trials of Japanese war criminals shortly after the Second World War.
+He represented Chinese interest to prosecute Japanese Imperial Army personnel for the Massacre of Nanjing including Iwane Matsui and Koki Hirota.